1. Your Movie Idea

 an

-....discovers a
+....discovers

-but friendly alien living in his shed...
+an alien living in his shed...

-it?
 Hint: Not too much detail.
+Pay attention to rhythm.
+Make clear what's at stake.

 and